sculptui/vscode/README.md

 ### SculptUI not showing in the status bar

-- Make sure the react-scripts is in the ./node_modules folder and is version 2.0 or higher.
+- Are the required npm modules (i.e. react-scripts or next) in the ./node_modules folder.
 Have you run "npm install" or "yarn install" already?

-- On activation SculptUI will check for [react-scripts](https://github.com/facebook/create-react-app/tree/master/packages/react-scripts) and the required version (see [Requirements](#requirements)).
+- On activation SculptUI will check for [react-scripts](https://github.com/facebook/create-react-app/tree/master/packages/react-scripts) and the required version (see [Requirements](#requirements)) or [Next.js](https://nextjs.org/).
 If one of the requirements are not matched the SculptUI status bar will not be shown.
 You could try running SculptUI using the extensions commands (press Ctrl/Cmd + Shift + P to display the editor’s command palette, and then type SculptUI to see the list of the available commands).
 But most probably the requirements are not met and SculptUI can not be used on your project.

 ### Possible errors when running